SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

   > }
   > ```

-- If the checkbox is not selected, *Parameters* will contain an empty `Dictionary<string, string>`.
-In this, case, you will need to take care of the deserialization of the raw string body in the *RawBody* property in your Automation script.
+- If the default 'Raw body' option is selected, the `Parameters` property will contain an empty `Dictionary<string, string>`.
+In this case, you will need to take care of the deserialization of the raw body string which can be found in the `RawBody` property.

+See the [API script examples](xref:UD_APIs_API_script_examples) page to see how these two options are used in an API script.

 #### Route